Preparing alternative learners for college and career readiness

 This study addresses the research question: how well does an alternative high school curriculum prepare graduates for success and how effective is the Advancement Via Individual Determination (AVID) program at teaching college and career readiness?
 This research was conducted as an alternative high school implemented the AVID system in an effort to increase student success when entering the college or career world upon graduation.
 Graduates of the alternative high school were interviewed regarding job skills and responsibilities.
 Additionally, a document analysis was completed on the reflective work of current students in the AVID elective class.
 Interview responses and student reflections were coded for commonalities and connections to the AVID curriculum.
 This study found that the AVID program does teach strategies and skills that students use post-graduation and is an effective way to increase graduate success.

 Harmeyer, Katherine Erin, "Preparing alternative learners for college and career readiness" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 159.

 This document is currently not available here.